jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) A determination made under this section is not binding on the employer or the employee.
 (5) In making the determination, the Commissioner must have regard to the size of the group or class of employees and the generality of the issue.
 (6) The determination may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
 The Commissioner must give at least 30 days notice of the implementation date of any change to the determination.
-(7) Within 30 days of issuing or changing a determination under this section, the Commissioner must publish a notice in a publication chosen by the Commissioner that—
+(7) Within 30 days of issuing or changing a determination under this section, the Commissioner must publish the new or changed determination.
-  (a) gives notice that the determination has been issued or changed, as applicable; and (b) states where copies of the determination can be obtained.

 **Determinations relating to foreign account information-sharing agreements**